hwayne/learntla-v2/docs/beginner/nondeterminism.rst

       \* something's wrong with our spec!
       assert FALSE;
     end if;
+  end with;

+.. todo:: Find a good conclusion

 Example: A Calculator
 =======================

 One way we use nondeterminism is to simulate user input.
 Our system has to handle all user actions properly, so we model them as nondeterministically taking actions from a valid set.
 As an example, let's specify an extremely simple calculator.
 While TLA+ can't represent decimal numbers, we can do addition, multiplication, and subtraction.
 First, let's allow users to add any digit to a current sum:

 .. spec:: calculator/1/calculator.tla